-If felt like a close call and this scared Chris who already was a little nervous about being so close to a volcano, so he moved back away from the edge to where it was safer.
+It was a close call and this scared Chris who already was a little nervous about being so close to the volcano, so he moved back away from the edge to where it was safer.
 Terry and I were in hysterics.
 We were like kids in a lolly shop, even worse.
 I couldn’t think of anything at that time that had made me so excited.
 We listened to the thunder crack and then watched the red hot rocks fly through the air, often in our direction.
 When the boulders stop flying and the smoke moved away we waited and looked into the crater to watch the whole process start again.

 At the bottom of the crater we could see a red hot spot.
 It grew wider and wider like the petals of a flower opening.
 Eventually the red hot lava expanded until it could no longer hang on and it just burst and exploded, spewing the hot burning boulders high into the air.
 Our joy in seeing such an amazing sight was mind-boggling.
 We were just staggered at the whole eruption process and that we were actually witnessing one of the most astonishing and breath-taking sights I would ever encounter.